How to get to Dublin:

 Buses stopping on nearby George’s Street: 9, 14, 15, 15A, 15B, 16, 65, 68, 83, 122, 140.

-The closest Luas stops are St Stephen’s Green on the Green Line and Jervis on the Red Line.
+The closest Luas stops are Trinity on the Green Line and Jervis on the Red Line.
 Both are within 10 minutes’ walk from Dublin Castle, the Conference venue.

 Please note that there is no visitor parking available on site.
 The nearest public car parks are Q-Park Christchurch car park and Park Rite Drury Street.

 There are many easy ways to order a taxi in Ireland.
-You can book a taxi via MyTaxi or Lynk which can be downloaded on the App Store or Play Store.
-You can also get the hotel reception to order a taxi.
+You can book a taxi via FreeNow or Lynk which can be downloaded on the App Store or Play Store.
+You can also get your hotel reception to order a taxi on your behalf.
 You will never be short of taxis in Dublin City as there are multiple ranks which are easily accessed.